charlieegan3/personal-website/source/blog/2013-07-20-trends-and-observations.html.markdown

 People are really troubled by their computers, I would go as far to say the older generation are, on average, scared of them.
 They think that the computer is far more intelligent than it is - they often think it does things autonomously.
 They believe that it does things that are impossible for it to have done.

-The fear is often caused by over estimation of the damage they might.
+The fear is often caused by over estimation of the damage they might cause.
 Chances are they couldn’t loose their data if they tried.
 There’s a common misconception that computers are built with no safeguards.

 People don’t understand their needs.
 For instance, if they think they get ‘a lot of email’ they assume they need a large hard-disk.
 In fact, all they really need is a small hard-disk.
 People still don’t understand common space requirements.